Boeing F/A-18E/F Super Hornet: United States Navy

 In 1999, the Super Hornet entered fleet service with the U.S. Navy.
 It achieved initial operating capability (IOC) in September 2001 with the U.S. Navy's Strike Fighter Squadron 115 (VFA-115) at Naval Air Station Lemoore, California.
 VFA-115 was also the first unit to take their F/A-18s into combat.
 On 6 November 2002, two F/A-18Es conducted a "Response Option" strike in support of Operation Southern Watch on two surface-to-air missile launchers at Al Kut, Iraq and an air defense command and control bunker at Tallil air base.
 One of the pilots dropped 2000 lb JDAM bombs from the Super Hornet for the first time during combat.

 In support of Operation Iraqi Freedom (Iraq War), VFA-14, VFA-41 and VFA-115 flew close air support, strike, escort, SEAD and aerial refueling sorties.
 Two F/A-18Es from VFA-14 and two F/A-18Fs from VFA-41 were forward deployed to Abraham Lincoln.
 The VFA-14 aircraft flew mostly as aerial refuelers and the VFA-41 fighters as Forward Air Controller (Airborne) or FAC(A)s.
 On 6 April 2005, VFA-154 and VFA-147 (the latter squadron then still operating F/A-18Cs) dropped two 500 lb laser-guided bombs on an enemy insurgent location east of Baghdad.

-On 8 September 2006, VFA-211 F/A-18Fs expended GBU-12 and GBU-38 bombs against Taliban fighters and Taliban fortifications west and northwest of Kandahar.
+On 8 September 2006, VFA-211 F/A-18Fs expended GBU-12 and GBU-38 bombs against Taliban fighters and Taliban fortifications west and northwest of Kandahar as part of Operations Medusa and Enduring Freedom.
 This was the first time the unit had participated in an active combat capacity using the Super Hornet.